-Units sold - food products.
+Thousand units sold - food products.
 As a result of the acquisition of Manitoba Harvest, we sell food products such as shelled hemp seed, ground hemp and oil that are tracked by individual units.

-This is our first quarter reporting food product sales and we have no sales data in the comparable period in 2018.
+This is our second quarter reporting food product sales and we have no sales data in the comparable periods in 2018.

-Average net selling price per gram.
+Average net selling price per gram - cannabis.
 The average net selling price per gram is an indicator that shows our pricing trends over time on a gram equivalent basis and is impacted by sales mix, channel and product type.
 We exclude revenue associated with food products, accessories and freight sales to arrive at cannabis-related revenue.
 We calculate average net selling price per gram by dividing cannabis-related revenue by kilogram equivalents sold.

-The average net selling price per gram decreased for the three months ended March 31, 2019 from the comparable period in 2018 due to a shift in distribution channels.
-Since legalization, adult use products increased to 34.2% of total revenue.
-Adult use products are sold directly to wholesalers, which have a lower sales price per gram with higher sales volumes.
+The average net selling price per gram decreased for the three and six months ended June 30, 2019 from the comparable periods in 2018 due to a shift in distribution channels.
+Since legalization, adult-use products increased to 33% of total revenue.
+Adult-use products are sold directly to wholesalers, which have a lower sales price per gram and higher sales volumes.
 We expect our average selling price to continue to decline over time as a result of a higher mix of products sold through Canadian adult-use wholesale channels compared to Canadian medical, which is direct-to-patient.

 To determine the Canadian dollar average net selling price per gram range above, revenue and costs are converted using the average exchange rate during the reporting period.
-All input costs are individually converted by multiplying the U.S. dollar to Canadian dollar rate to determine the Canadian dollar amount.
+All input costs are individually converted by multiplying the U.S. dollar to Canadian dollar rate to determine the Canadian dollar amount

-Average cost per gram sold.
+Average cost per gram sold - cannabis.
 The average cost per gram sold measures the efficiency in our cultivation, manufacturing and fulfillment operations.
 We deduct food products, inventory adjustments and the cost of sales related to accessories from total cost of sales to arrive at cannabis-related cost of sales.
 Cannabis-related cost of sales is then divided by total kilogram equivalents sold to calculate the average cost per gram sold.

-The average cost per gram sold increased for the three months ended March 31, 2019 from the comparable period in 2018 primarily due to sourcing product from other Licensed Producers as well as launching of our new cultivation facilities.
-High Park Farms manufactured adult use products until High Park Processing Facility received its license.
+The average cost per gram sold increased for the three and six months ended June 30, 2019 from the comparable periods in 2018 primarily as a result of sourcing product from third-party Licensed Producers and launching new cultivation facilities.
+High Park Farms manufactured adult-use products until High Park Processing Facility received its license.
 As this was a temporary operation, manufacturing costs were higher and output was lower than our established manufacturing facilities.
-High Park Processing Facility received its license in the first quarter of 2019 and we are transitioning operations to the processing facility.
-We expect to see costs decreasing at this facility in future periods when this facility is operating at capacity.
+High Park Processing Facility received its license in the first quarter of 2019 and we transitioned operations to the processing facility during this quarter.
+We expect costs to decrease at this facility in future periods when this facility is operating at capacity.
+During the quarter, we improved our production costs, as demonstrated by a 5% decrease in our average cost per gram from \$4.06 per gram in Q1 2019.
+We expect that this will continue to decrease in future quarters.

-Average gross selling price per unit.
-The average gross selling price per unit is an indicator that shows our pricing trends over time on a unit basis for our food products.
-This is impacted by sales mix, channel and product type.
+Average gross selling price per unit - food products.
+The average gross selling price per unit is an indicator that shows our pricing trends over time on a unit basis for our food products and is impacted by sales mix, channel and product type.
 We exclude revenue associated with cannabis, accessories and freight sales to arrive at food product-related revenue.
 We calculate average gross selling price per unit by dividing food product-related revenue by units sold.

-This is our first quarter reporting food product activity and we have no sales data in the comparable period in 2018.
+This is our second quarter reporting food product activity and we have no sales data in the comparable periods in 2018.